 All too often, people like to make comments that in their job all they do is to come in, do their job, and go home… If only it were that easy.
 The thing about work stress is that it rarely allows you to just come in, do your job, and go home.
 In fact, the stress you experience at work oftentimes follows you back home and can affect your home environment as well.

 Work stress typically is the result of not using your time efficiently.
 Consider prioritizing your daily work tasks; delegate some of them if you can.
 If your boss is coming down on you about certain things, talk to them about your workload to see if there’s something that can be done to help you.
+If you feel hesitant to speak to your boss, you’re not alone – a study by Development Academy showed over half (55%) of people say they’ve missed work opportunities by not being assertive enough.

 In most cases, your boss wants you to succeed in your position because your performance is a reflection of their leadership.
 The areas you’re slipping in could be because you’re missing a step that you didn’t know about… Just as communication is important in personal relationships, it’s just as important in work relationships, especially for the betterment of your job performance.